 There are five waterfalls in the park, starting with Sigh Waterfalls which is the furthest downstream, followed by Angel Wing Waterfall, Bridal Veil Waterfall (which is the biggest – about 120m high), Rainbow Waterfall and Quinceañera Waterfall.

 You can also do zip lining above the waterfalls for 170 MXN / R 120pp.

 5. Lagunas de Montebello national park

 Lagunas de Montebello National Park is a protected area next to the border with Guatemala.

 I will never forget this day, not necessarily because the park is incredibly beautiful but because on this day I had the wrong outfit on.
 For some reason, that morning when I imagined my day, I imagined a day filled with “sun kissed” moments, you know, and I wore my cute shorts made of satin.

 Reality – It was about 5 degrees Celsius with a real feel of death.
 I didn’t let my stupidity hold me back though, I still made sure I saw all the lakes and of course take photos, haha!

 We wandered.
 We ate.
 We drank.
 We saw.
 We danced.

 I can’t even begin to express how grateful I am to have been fortunate enough to explore this amazing country.
-We spent a total of 54 days in Mexico and it’s officially my favourite country in the world!
+After spending a total of 54 days in Mexico, it was time to leave.